adireddy/adireddy.github.io/_posts/2015-01-17-haxe-getters-and-setters.md

 {% highlight haxe %}

-//Read and write access from anywhere but only exception is the physical variable cannot be accessed within getter and setter functions without meta-data @:isVar public var x(get, set):Float;
+//Read and write access from anywhere but only exception is the physical variable cannot be accessed within getter and setter functions without metadata @:isVar public var x(get, set):Float;

 //Can be read from anywhere, modified only within the class